Virginia university employee in hot water for 'homophobic' tweet criticizing bisexual DC Comic

 CANCEL CULTURE BACKFIRES AS PRINCETON LECTURE BY GEOPHYSICS PROFESSOR BANNED FROM MIT DRAWS THOUSANDS

-However, Nelson said that she does not regret posting the tweet, which was part of a larger thread on the "over sexualization of our children in this country."
+However, Nelson said that she does not regret posting the tweet, which was part of a larger thread on the "oversexualization of our children in this country."

-"I do not regret pointing out that I do not think there should be heterosexual characters, LGBTQ characters, Christian characters or any kind of characters in a kid's comic book about anything to do with anything other than children being children have enjoy being happy and having superheroes," Nelson said.
+"I do not regret pointing out that I do not think there should be heterosexual characters, LGBTQ characters, Christian characters or any kind of characters in a kid's comic book about anything to do with anything other than children being children … and having superheroes," Nelson said.

-Nelson was initially told that she would have a letter to the editor published in the student newspaper, but was then told by Evelyn Davidson, the news editor, that the letter would not be published "due to circumstances beyond my control."
+Nelson was initially told that she would have a letter to the editor published in the student newspaper but was then told by Evelyn Davidson, the news editor, that the letter would not be published "due to circumstances beyond my control."
 Davidson said in an email to Nelson that there would not be enough space to publish her letter to the editor.

-According to CBS Coastal Virginia, students held a protest on Monday over Nelson's tweet on and some are demanding that the university remove her from the scholar-in-residence position.
+According to CBS Coastal Virginia, students held a protest on Monday over Nelson's tweet, and some are demanding that the university remove her from the scholar-in-residence position.

-Students were also protesting over other tweets made by Nelson which primarily addressed her opposition to same sex marriage.
+Students were also protesting over other Nelson tweets, which primarily addressed her opposition to same-sex marriage.

 An online petition calls for her removal as a scholar in residence.